At Soterion, a study was recently conducted to find out how many organisations have customised their SAP access risk rule set.

 – If Risk = Medium – access can be assigned without Mitigating Control

 By defining these types of guidelines, your business users are able to make quicker decisions on whether the additional access requested can be approved.
-This reduces the time that SAP access change requests sit in a manager’s inbox waiting to be approved, which ultimately reduces the business downtime (end-user waiting for requested access) saving your organisation valuable time and costs.
+This reduces the time that SAP access change requests sit in a manager’s inbox waiting to be approved, which ultimately reduces the business downtime (end-user waiting for requested access).